-The MDA will perform a financial reconciliation of at least one invoice on grants greater than or equal to \$50,000.
+The MDA will perform a financial reconciliation of at least one invoice on grants greater than or equal to \$50,000; financial reconciliation may be performed on additional payment requests at the discretion of the MDA.
 For this purpose, the grantee must provide expense receipts, employee timesheets, invoices, and any other supporting documents requested by the state.